randomutterings/chef-example/TESTING.md

     - `bundle exec foodcritic .`
     - `bundle exec kitchen test`

-    For convenience you can run `rake` to execute each test suite in order.
+    For convenience you can run `rake all` to execute each test suite in order.

 7. Assuming the tests pass, open a Pull Request on GitHub